Contemplative Dance Practice (CDP)

-Every Odd Wednesday 5pm
+Every Other Wednesday 5pm

 Roger Williams Park Temple to Music, PVD RI